-Genetic manipulation of urate alters neurodegeneration in mouse model of Parkinson's diseaseDecember 17th, 2012 in Parkinson's & Movement disorders /
+Genetic manipulation of urate alters neurodegeneration in mouse model of Parkinson's diseaseDecember 17, 2012 in Medicine & Health / Parkinson's & Movement disorders

 A study by Massachusetts General Hospital researchers adds further support to the possibility that increasing levels of the antioxidant urate may protect against Parkinson's disease.
 In their report published in PNAS Early Edition, the investigators report that mice with a genetic mutation increasing urate levels were protected against the kind of neurodegeneration that underlies Parkinson's disease, while the damage was worse in animals with abnormally low urate.

 "These results strengthen the rationale for investigating whether elevating urate in people with Parkinson's can slow progression of the disease," says Xiqun Chen, MD, PhD, of the MassGeneral Institute for Neurodegenerative Diseases (MGH-MIND) and lead author of the PNAS report.
 "Our study is the first demonstration in an animal model that genetic elevation of urate can protect dopamine neurons from degeneration and that lowering urate can conversely exacerbate neurodegeneration."